-\ This account or ratio has been modified retroactively, as a result of the improvement in the presentation of Credicorp's accounting accounts.
-This improvement allowed to show the net gain in derivatives and the result by difference in exchange."
+^{} This account or ratio has been modified retroactively, as a result of the improvement in the presentation of Credicorp's accounting accounts.
+This improvement allowed to

-(1) Internal overdue loans: includes overdue loans and loans under legal collection, according to our internal policy for overdue loans.
-Internal Overdue Ratio: Internal (2) Non-performing loans (NPL): Internal overdue loans + Refinanced loans.
-NPL ratio: NPLs / Total loans.

-(a) Cost of risk: Annualized provision for loan losses / Total loans. (b) Cost of risk: Annualized provision for loan losses / Total loans. (c) Caulation has been adjusted, for more detail see Appendix 11.9.
-Efficiency ratio = [Total Expenses + Acquisition Cost - Other expenses] / [Net Interest Income + Fee Income + Net Gain on Foreign Exchange Transactions + Net Gain from Subsidiaries + Net Premiums Earned]. (c) Combined ratio= (Net claims + General expenses + Fees + Underwriting expenses) / Net earned premiums.
-Does not include Life insurance business.

-(6) Considers Grupo Pacifico's figures before eliminations for consolidation to Credicorp.

-(7) All Capital ratios are for BCP Stand-slone and based on Peru GAAP.

-(8) Tier 1 = Capital + Legal and other capital reserves + Accumulated earnings with capitalization agreement + Unrealized profit and net income in subsidiaries - Goodwill - (0.5 x Investment in subsidiaries) + Perpetual subordinated debt (maximum amount that can be included is 17.65% of Capital + Reserves + Accumulated earnings with capitalization agreement + Unrealized profit and net income in subsidiaries - Goodwill).

-(9) Common Equity Tier I = Capital + Reserves - 100% of applicable deductions (investment in subsidiaries, goodwill, intangibles and net deferred taxes that rely on future profitability) + retained earnings + unrealized gains.

-(10) Regulatory Capital / Risk-weighted assets (legal minimum = 10% since July 2011).

-(11) It includes common shares directly or indirectly owned by Dionsio Romero Paoletti (Chairman of the Board) and his family or companies owned or controlled by them.
+- (1) Internal overdue loans: includes overdue loans and loans under legal collection, according to our internal policy for overdue loans.
+Internal Overdue Ratio: Internal Overdue Loans / Total Loans. - (2) Non-performing loans (NPL): Internal overdue loans + Refinanced loans.
+NPL ratio: NPLs / Total loans. - (3) Cost of risk: Annualized provision for loan losses / Total loans. - (4) Calculation has been adjusted, for more detail see Appendix 11.9.
+Efficiency ratio = [Total Expenses + Acquisition Cost Other expenses] / [Net Interest Income + Fee Income + Net Gain on Foreign Exchange Transactions + Net Gain from Subsidiaries + Net Premiums Earned]. - (5) Combined ratio= (Net claims + General expenses + Fees + Underwriting expenses) / Net earned premiums.
+Does not include Life insurance business. - (6) Considers Grupo Pacifico's figures before eliminations for consolidation to Credicorp. - (7) All Capital ratios are for BCP Stand-slone and based on Peru GAAP. - (8) Tier 1 = Capital + Legal and other capital reserves + Accumulated earnings with capitalization agreement + Unrealized profit and net income in subsidiaries Goodwill (0.5 x Investment in subsidiaries) + Perpetual subordinated debt (maximum amount that can be included is 17.65% of Capital + Reserves + Accumulated earnings with capitalization agreement + Unrealized profit and net income in subsidiaries Goodwill). - (9) Common Equity Tier I = Capital + Reserves 100% of applicable deductions (investment in subsidiaries, goodwill, intangibles and net deferred taxes that rely on future profitability) + retained earnings + unrealized gains. - (10) Regulatory Capital / Risk-weighted assets (legal minimum = 10% since July 2011). - (11) It includes common shares directly or indirectly owned by Dionisio Romero Paoletti (Chairman of the Board) and his family or companies owned or controlled by them.
 As of February 8, 2017, Romero family owned 13,243,553 common shares and as of February 10, 2016, they owned 13,137,638 shares.